How to Propose a Talk?

 If your topic is not that familiar to normal Pythonistas, make sure you provide sufficient information through links of blog posts, wiki, source codes, or materials that help the understanding of your content.

-That is, try not to merely sell your products or how to use them in your talk.
-However, we do welcome talks about how your company solve the problem or your open source project that can benefit the general attendees.
+- Try not to merely sell your products or introduce how to use them in your talk.
+However, we do welcome talks about how your company solves the problem or your open source project that can benefit the general attendees.

 Don’t assume everyone in the review committee knows you.
 Please always submit a full proposal.